jackcviers/cats-saga/README.md

 ```

 Note that in this case two compensations would run in sequence, one after another by default.
-If you need to execute compensations in parallel consider using `Saga#zipWithParAll` function, it allows arbitrary
+If we need to execute compensations in parallel consider using `Saga#zipWithParAll` function, it allows arbitrary
 combinations of compensating actions.

 ### Result dependent compensations

-Depending on the result of compensable effect you may want to execute specific compensation, for such cases `cats-saga`
+Depending on the result of compensable effect we may want to execute specific compensation, for such cases `cats-saga`
 contains specific functions:
 - `compensate(compensation: Either[E, A] => F[Unit])` this function makes compensation dependent on the result
 of corresponding effect that either fails or succeeds.